Administrative & Office Support job market report cover, Boston-Cambridge-Newton, MA-NH, 2026-06

 Entry-Level Candidates

-Biggest mistake: Applying only to remote jobs or using one generic resume for every office title.
+Biggest mistake: Applying only to remote jobs or using a generic resume that says 'organized' without showing office tools and scheduling work.

 Mid-Career Candidates